nrwl/nx/docs/shared/tutorials/npm-workspaces.md

 This command will download the latest version of Nx and help set up your repository to take advantage of it.

 First, the script will propose installing some plugins based on the packages that are being used in your repository.

-Let's skip the plugins for now and explore what Nx provides without any plugins.
+- Deselect both proposed plugins so that we can explore what Nx provides without any plugins.

 Second, the script asks a series of questions to help set up caching for you.

-- The `build` task needs to be run in dependency order.
+- `Which scripts need to be run in order?` - Choose `build`
-- `typecheck`, `build` and `lint` are cacheable tasks.
+- `Which scripts are cacheable?` - Choose `typecheck`, `build` and `lint`
-- Only the `build` task produces an output in the `dist` folder.
-- Skip remote caching and we'll add it later.
+- `Does the "typecheck" script create any outputs?` - Enter nothing
+- `Does the "build" script create any outputs?` - Enter `dist`
+- `Does the "lint" script create any outputs?` - Enter nothing
+- `Would you like remote caching to make your build faster?` - Choose `skip`

 ```text {% command="npx nx@latest init" path="~/tuskydesigns" %}
  NX   Recommended Plugins: